ThatAquarel/quake_matrix/README.md

 python model/e_vae_infer.py
 ```

 4. Train the CNN (QuakeCNN) built from the AlexNet structure and test using real data.
-The learning rate, batch size and number of epochs is determined using **bayesian optimization**.
-You can try changing the hyperparameter space bounds to achieve a better accuracy, and the model definition.
-We use three `Conv2d` layers followed by `MaxPool2d` and `ReLU` activation.
-Cross entropy loss function is used for classfication of presence and absence of quake.
-We use Adam optimizer due to time constraints as SGD had too slow convergence rate.
+The learning rate, batch size, and number of epochs are determined using Bayesian optimization.
+You can try changing the hyperparameter space bounds to achieve better accuracy and the model definition.
+We use three Conv2d layers, followed by MaxPool2d and ReLU activation.
+The cross-entropy loss function is used for classification of the presence and absence of a quake.
+We use Adam optimizer due to time constraints, as SGD had a too slow convergence rate.

 ```bash
 python model/f_cnn_train.py